 The Country Education Partnership is in the process of developing a range of resources and case studies focused on the development and implementation of effective collaborative approaches to learning that enhance and improve the learning outcomes and opportunities for rural communities.
 This page will provide a link to a range of resources and activities and CEP is expecting that such information will be available within this page in the very near future.

-Currently, CEP are working with four Rural Learning Alliances; supporting them in strengthening approaches to enhance teaching and learning with improved outcomes for students.
-The focus is on sharing resources, partnerships, education leadership approaches and governance arrangements.
+Currently, CEP are working with numerous Rural and Remote Education Communities; supporting them in strengthening cluster approaches to enhance teaching and learning with improved outcomes for students.
+The focus is on sharing resources, collaborative education programs, partnerships, education leadership approaches and governance arrangements.

 Please click on the following links for information on: